III A Man

 -formation and -organization, starting from a historically given to hypothetical point and proceeding

-into various directions. Élan vital induces eg formation, addition and variation of base patterns,
+into various directions. Élan vital induces eg duplication, repetition, formation and addition of base

 b7,2,2) They move as systems of interactive elements step by step, expanding, dominating, adapt-